FAQ

 How much does YT2Text cost?

 YT2Text offers three pricing tiers designed for different usage levels.
-The Free plan costs $0 and includes 3 videos per month with TL;DR summaries and Markdown export, suitable for evaluation and light personal use.
-The Starter plan costs $9 per month or $90 per year and includes 50 videos per month with access to all five summary modes, all export formats, and API access, plus a 7-day free trial for new subscribers.
-The Pro plan costs $29 per month or $290 per year and includes 200 videos per month with batch processing, webhook notifications, custom prompt instructions, infographic generation, and AI chat capabilities.
+The Free plan costs $0 and includes 5 videos per month with TL;DR summaries.
+The Plus plan costs $9 per month or $90 per year and includes 200 videos per month with access to all five summary modes and API keys.
+The Pro plan costs $29 per month or $290 per year and includes 1,000 videos per month with batch processing, webhook notifications, custom prompt instructions, infographic generation, AI chat capabilities, PDF export, and priority queue access.
 Yearly billing on both paid plans provides a discount equivalent to two months free.
-All plans include transcript extraction and access to the web application.
 Paid plan limits reset monthly.
 See Rate Limits for daily and monthly quota breakdowns.

 What are the rate limits for the YT2Text API?